NVIDIA/warp/docs/modules/functions.rst

     :param y: Offset in the destination array measured in multiples of ``n``, i.e.: ``j=y*N`` where ``N`` is the second tile dimension
     :param t: Source tile to add to the destination array
     :returns: A tile with the same dimensions and type as the source tile, holding the original value of the destination elements

+.. py:function:: tile_view(t: Tile, i: int32, j: int32, m: int32, n: int32) -> Tile

+    Return a subrange of a given tile from coordinates (i,j) to (i+m, j+n).

+    :param t: Input tile to extract a subrange from
+    :param i: Offset in the source tile along the first dimension
+    :param j: Offset in the source tile along the second dimensions
+    :param m: Size of the subrange to return along the first dimension
+    :param n: Size of the subrange to return along the second dimension
+    :returns: A tile with dimensions (m,n) and the same datatype as the input tile

+.. py:function:: tile_assign(dst: Tile, i: int32, j: int32, src: Tile) -> None

+    Assign a tile to a subrange of a destination tile at coordinates (i,j).

+    :param t: The destination tile to assign to
+    :param i: Offset in the source tile along the first dimension
+    :param j: Offset in the source tile along the second dimensions
+    :param src: The source tile to read values from

 .. py:function:: tile(x: Any) -> Tile